Mahuri

-Mahuri is a Hindu caste (jāti).
+Mahuri is a Hindu caste (jāti) and the community members of Mahuri caste are scattered across India with some pockets in Bengal, Bihar and Odisha.
 Mahuri are reported to have migrated from the city of Mathura and surrounding rural locations to the then subah of Bengal under the Mughal Empire.
 As a faithful community, the Mahuri Vaishya community still continues to worship Mata Mathurasini Devi, an incarnation of Shakti, as their family deity.
+A set of two wind musical instruments, called Jodi Mahuri, are performed by the community members during marriages as part of Mangal Badya.